pupil-labs/automate_custom_events/README.rst

    pl-automate-custom-events

 A GUI will appear prompting you to select recording details and enter your desired prompts.
-To enter the recording details, click on the top button "Select Recording"
+To enter the recording details, click on the top button "Select Recording".

+There you need to add the following information:
+- Recording Link: Right click to your recording on Pupil Cloud > Share > Copy native recording data link
+- Cloud API token
+- OpenAI API Key
+- Download Path: Select the path where you want to download the raw recording.
+- Frame batch: The tool applies binary search within batches of frames (e.g., binary search within every 20 frames)
+- Start (s) / End (s): Define the temporal period of interest (e.g., in which timeframe should the tool look for the prompted activities)

+Once this information has been added, define your prompts and events.
+Separate your prompts/events with semicolon.
+For example:
+- Prompts: "the driver looks at the rear mirror; the driver turns left"
+- Events: "looking_at_mirror; turning_left"

 Support
 ========